thedynamiclinker/sudocode/lost+found/We.md

 1: One can only hope.

-0: Haha, good one.
+0: Good one.

-1: Good zero.
-But that wasn't supposed to be a pun.
+1: That wasn't supposed to be a pun.

+0: Well it was.
+Semantics is tricky.

+1: How so?

-0: Hah I think you're turning into me.
+0: Follow me.

-1: I'm not you.

-0: You're not...

-_(Narrator: 0's eyes widen, before bursting out into)_

-1: Stop it.
-Where's the next b---

 call: [[the-second-law]]